HashibulAmin/nodeBubblewrap/README.md

 ```

 ## API Endpoint
-- `POST /convert` - Upload a manifest.json file for conversion.
+- `POST /convert` - Upload a manifest.json file with URL for conversion.

 # PWA to APK/AAB Converter